haohuynh/DRL_Continuous_Control/README.md

 The Udacity implementation of DDPG can be found at ddpg_agent.py and model.py.

-Please see the Continuous Control notebook for how the DDPG Agent can be trained.
+Please see the Continuous Control notebook for how the DDPG Agent can be utilized for this project.

 Also see Report.md